 Mastermakes the endpoint a "master node endpoint".
 This means that it runs the gateway for multi-site interaction, the timeout manager, and the distributor.
 It also starts a worker that enlists with the distributor.
 It cannot be combined with the Worker or Distributor profiles.

 Workermakes the current endpoint enlist as a worker with its distributor running on the master node.
 It cannot be combined with the Master or Distributor profiles.

 Distributorstarts the endpoint as a distributor only.
 This means that the endpoint does no work and only distributes the load among its enlisted workers.
 It cannot be combined with the Master and Worker profiles.

 PerformanceCountersturns on the NServiceBus performance counters.
-Performance counters are enabled by default when running in Production profile.
+Performance counters are enabled by default when running the Production profile.

 If the host is run without specifying a profile, NServiceBus defaults to the

-To activate a specific profile, when starting the host pass the full name of the profile in the command line.
-Type names are case insensitive.
+To activate a specific profile, pass the full name of the profile in the command line when starting the host.
+Type names are case-insensitive.
 Profiles can be combined by separating them with white space.

 For example, to run the endpoint with the